 The story, if true, raises questions about whether Trump intended to interfere with an investigation, and if that qualifies as obstruction of justice.

 Here’s a look at obstruction of justice and what it means for a sitting president.

 What is Trump accused of doing?

-Comey wrote that Trump asked him to end an investigation into Flynn during a February meeting in the Oval Office.
+Comey wrote that Trump asked him during a February meeting in the Oval Office to end an investigation into Flynn’s activities.
 Comey, who was known to keep a paper trail of sensitive meetings, chronicled the president's request in a memo he produced soon after the conversation, according to a Comey associate who reviewed the document and spoke to AP on condition of anonymity.
 Flynn had just been forced to resign after lying about the nature of his contacts with the Russian ambassador.

 The White House disputed the account of the Comey memo.

 An obstruction of justice charge could be brought against anyone who attempts to influence or obstruct official investigations.
 It is a federal offense.
 The statutes – and there are several – that cover obstruction of justice allow for prosecution of a person who “obstructs, influences or impedes any official proceeding.”

 If Comey’s memo is proven to be accurate, is what the president did obstruction of justice?